Tutorial to build ODA-Component from Open-API Reference Implementation

 apitype: openapi

-path: /{{.Release.Name}}-{{.Values.component.type}}/tmf-api/productInventory/v4
+path: /{{.Release.Name}}-{{.Values.component.name}}/tmf-api/productInventory/v4

-developerUI: /{{.Release.Name}}-{{.Values.component.type}}/tmf-api/productInventory/v4/docs
+developerUI: /{{.Release.Name}}-{{.Values.component.name}}/tmf-api/productInventory/v4/docs

 port: 8080